kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-20: Pilgrim’s Rest

-The largest structure in the great cavern outside of the ziggurat, this platform is the site at which many heqeti pilgrims stop to take in the sights and make a small offering to Kauket.
-The platform rises 25’ above the marsh, and was damaged in the wars of antiquity.
-It is connected to the ziggurat by a bridge (10-21) and to the eastern chambers by a solid causeway.
-The center of the platform has a low, raised pool about 18’ in diameter.
-To either side of the pool are two
+* The largest structure in the great cavern outside of the ziggurat, heqeti pilgrims stop on this platform to take in the sights and make a small offering to Kauket.
+	* The platform rises 25’ above the marsh, and was damaged in the wars of antiquity.
+	* It is connected to the ziggurat by a bridge (10-21) and to the eastern chambers by a solid causeway.
+	* The center of the platform has a low, raised pool, 18’ in diameter with a pair of 4’-tall copper statues (300 gp each) of erect salamanders with upturned mouths on either side.

-4’-tall copper statues of erect salamanders with upturned mouths.
-Heqeti devotees of Kauket approach the pool, perform ablutions there, and deposit offerings of small gems into the mouths of the salamanders.
-Once this is accomplished, they are free to enter the ziggurat.
-The offering statues are periodically emptied into the treasury (10-53).
+		* Heqeti devotees approach the pool, perform ablutions, and deposit offerings of small gems into the mouths of the salamanders, after which they are free to enter the ziggurat.
+			* The offering statues are periodically emptied into the treasury (10-53).
+Currently there are 37 moderate gems (50 gp each) and 319 small gems (10 gp each)

+* Unalerted
-Unalerted: The platform is watched by a quartet of heqeti chosen (see new monsters) with long halberds.
+	* The platform is watched by a quartet of heqeti chosen (new) with long halberds.
 At any given moment 5-8 heqeti pilgrims are present on the platform.
+* Alerted

-Alerted: If alerted, 2 heqeti builders, 2 apprentices, and 10 hoppers guard the causeway.
+	* 2 heqeti builders, 2 apprentices, and 10 hoppers guard the causeway.

 4 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 40, 37; #AT 2; Dmg 3-12 (halberd +1), 1-6 (bite).
 Special attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.
 Possessions: halberd +1.